Financial Funding and Grants

 Information and Contact: Jerry L. Bougie, Winnebago County IDB Coordinator, phone: 920-232-3340, email: [email protected]

 The Oshkosh Chamber of Commerce is part of a unique partnership to support downtown economic development.

-The Business Improvement District (BID) and the Oshkosh Chamber of Commerce developed the partnership to support the BID Manager position.
-Formed in 2008, the partnership led to the hiring of Oshkosh’s first Downtown Business Improvement District (BID) Manager.
-Cassie Daniels is the current BID Manager.
-Her position is funded by the BID.
-The Oshkosh Chamber of Commerce oversees the position and provides office space and other resources.
+The Business Improvement District (BID) and the Oshkosh Chamber of Commerce developed the partnership to support the BID Manager position when it was first formed back in 2008.
+The partnership led to the hiring of Oshkosh’s first Downtown Business Improvement District (BID) Manager which was supported by the Oshkosh Chamber.
+Jessie Meidl is the current BID Manager and now has her office located within the Oshkosh Convention and Visitors Bureau.

-From her office at the Oshkosh Chamber of Commerce, the BID Manager works to:
+From her office at the Oshkosh CVB, the BID Manager works to: